blaze-timetrack/blaze-tauri/README.md

 - remove the start screen white background or display when ready (visible: false, focus: true -> check this as this may not work in all platforms)  = visible: true, focus: true

+# handle every edge case

+- autostart every time if enable
+- while changing db schema make this in a way that old to new without losing data